Working on marketing with young companies and founders can be very rewarding – and very depressing.

 But even if you do not want to go lean: How about having a huge audience simply waiting for your product to get finished?
-How about launching your product to a huge social media following instead of hoping for some journalist picking up the launch story and spreading the word for you?
+How about launching your product to a huge social media following instead of hoping for some journalists picking up the launch story and spreading the word for you?
 It is possible!
-You can build an audience in social media without a finished product.
-And the better you nurture your audience beforehand, the better results can you expect once your product is ready for market.
+You can build an audience on social media without a finished product.
+And the better you nurture your audience beforehand, the better the results you can expect once your product is ready for market.

 5. We do sales, not marketing

 It is often an expensive mistake to see sales and marketing as two separate entities.
-While it may be a quick win to pick up the phone a call everyone you can think of.
-Even if open new paths to more people you can call, usually you end up with a small percentage of sales and a long list of people who may still count as leads and may eventually buy later – but only if you keep nurturing them.
+While it may be a quick win to pick up the phone and call everyone you can think of.
+Even if you open new paths to more people you can call, usually, you end up with a small percentage of sales and a long list of people who may still count as leads and may eventually buy later – but only if you keep nurturing them.

 6. We do PR instead of marketing